 Federal investment tax credit (IC) was repealed for most property placed in service after 12/31/85.
-In 1995, IC may be earned on rehabilitated buildings, qualified reforestation expenses, and certain business energy investments.
+IC may still be earned on rehabilitated buildings, qualified reforestation expenses, and certain business energy investments.
 IC (Sec.
-45(a)(1)) is 10 percent of the amount of qualified investment.
-There are more liberal allowances for some rehabilitated buildings.
-The credit is a direct reduction against income tax liability.
+45(a)(1)) is 10 percent of the amount of qualified investment with more liberal allowances for some rehabilitated buildings.
+IC is a direct reduction against income tax liability.
 If it cannot be used in the year it is earned, it can be carried back and carried forward to offset tax liability in other years.
-If property is disposed of before credit claimed is fully earned, the credit must be recomputed to determine the amount to recapture.
+If property is disposed of before IC claimed is fully earned, it must be recomputed to determine the amount to recapture.
 Form 3468 is used for computing IC.